Los Angeles Almanac Logo

 Race/Ethnicity of Homeless

-The category Hispanic/Latino is actually an ethnic rather than a racial category.
-Persons identified as Hispanic/Latino may be from any racial group.
+The category Hispanic/Latino is actually an ethnic rather than racial category.
+Persons identified as Hispanic/Latino may be from any one or combination of racial groups.

-Race/ Ethnic Group City of Los Angeles All of Los Angeles County*
+Race/ Ethnic Group All Los Angeles County City of Los Angeles

 723